Paraphraser/iot-queue-mqtt/README.md

 Derived values:

 - `OTA_Host_Name` defaults to the value you set for [`WIFI_DHCP_ClientID`](#dhcpClientID).
 This is the name you will see in the Arduino IDE for OTA operations.
-You can set a different name if you wish but you should respect the rules for DNS names because this the value you set here is used to construct the board's mDNS name.
+You can set a different name if you wish but you should respect the rules for DNS names because the value you set here is used to construct the board's mDNS name.
 - <a name="mqttClientID"></a>`MQTTClientID` also defaults to the value you set for [`WIFI_DHCP_ClientID`](#dhcpClientID).
 This string appears in the second field of MQTT topic strings.

 ## MQTT topics